ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 ## Leap seconds

-Support for UTC leap second information MUST be included in the protocol specification in order for clients to generate a UTC representation but must be transmitted as separate information to the timescale.
+Tranmission of UTC leap second information MUST be included in the protocol in order for clients to generate a UTC representation but must be transmitted as separate information to the timescale.
 The specification SHOULD also be capable of transmitting upcoming leap seconds greater than 1 calendar day in advance.

-Leap second smearing SHOULD NOT be part of the wire specification, however this should not prevent implementers from applying leap second smearing between the client and any clock it is training but MUST NOT be applied to downstream clients.
+Leap second smearing SHOULD NOT be applied to timestamps transmitted by the server, however this should not prevent implementers from applying leap second smearing between the client and any clock it is training.

 ## Backwards compatibility to NTS and NTPv4